laprade117/VIDAL-Experiments/README.md

-# NERD - A machine learning tool for snake venom necrosis identification
+# VIDAL - A machine learning tool for snake venom necrosis identification